 Start your search with the SJSU Handshake job database, maintained by the SJSU Career Center.
-You can also find open positions posted on our SJSU COMM group on LinkedIn or on the SJS4 website under Opportunities.
+You can also find potential internships posted on our social media sites by our Social Media team and on the SJS4 website under Opportunities.

 See also the many resources for students listed on the SJSU Career Center website.